Improved fractal Weyl bounds for convex cocompact hyperbolic surfaces and large resonance-free regions: Preliminaries

 \subsection{Hyperbolic geometry}

-We start by reviewing some basic facts about hyperbolic geometry.
-We refer the reader to Borthwick's book \cite{Borthwick_book} for a comprehensive discussion.
+We start by reviewing some basic facts about hyperbolic geometry, referring the reader to Borthwick's book \cite{Borthwick_book} for a comprehensive discussion.
 One of the standard models for the hyperbolic plane is the Poincar\'{e} half-plane

 endowed with its standard metric of constant curvature $-1$,